 For a comprehensive set of books about walking in Bath, the historic and literary context, industrial and pub heritage, Andrew Swift and Kirsten Elliott have written fourteen, available here.

-Look out for the annual Bathscape Walking Festival each September, the website includes previous walks.
+Look out for the annual Bathscape Walking Festival each September, the website includes previous walks, self-guided walking trails and videos.

-You can set yourself a challenge to increase the amount you walk and keep motivated to walk further by joining the Circuit of Bath walk on 27th September, in aid of Julian House.
+You can set yourself a challenge to increase the amount you walk and keep motivated to walk further by joining the Circuit of Bath walk each September, in aid of Julian House.

 If you need a bit of additional support, or want to walk shorter distances, then keep an eye on Walking for Health, for when the groups are up and running again.
 There are normally walks in Twerton, central Bath and Timsbury.